Master of Science in Software Engineering

 Electives must be approved by advisor and can be chosen from software engineering, engineering management or computer science.
 Students with extensive experience in software engineering may be able to substitute additional elective courses for some required courses, with the approval of their graduate studies advisor.
 Most students in the master’s program come with a solid foundation in software programming and discrete mathematics, but students may also use their electives to take ramp courses in these areas.

-The School of Systems and Enterprises offers many four course, 12-credit Graduate Certificate programs geared to practitioners and students who:
+The School of Systems & Enterprises offers several four course, 12-credit graduate certificate programs geared to practitioners and students who:

 - Are interested in improving their current skills and technical competencies,